robotcorner/robotcorner/README.md

 ### Hi there, I'm Stephen

 ## About Me
-I a graduate of the University of Alabama in Huntsville with a Bachelor of Science degree in Computer Engineering as well as a minor in computer science.
+I am a graduate of the University of Alabama in Huntsville with a Bachelor of Science degree in Computer Engineering as well as a minor in Computer Science.
 I graduated in may 2022 with a GPA > 3.8.
 I have completed two 3-5 month programming internships in software engineering roles.
 The first position I was programming primarly in MATLAB, and the second postion I programmed primarily in Python.

 ### I’m currently working on:
 - Setting up a Homelab / NAS for my home.